Showing is a biosecurity risk

 farm.
 Such vaccines are advocated to reduce the incidence of

 disease, not prevent it in its entirely.

-Gastro-intestinal parasites are the primary health problem affecting
+Gastro-intestinal parasites (worms) are the primary health problem affecting

-sheep and goats raised in warm, moist climates.
+sheep raised in warm, moist climates or during periods of warmth and moisture.
 A parasite

-flock is NOT recommended due to the widespread emergence of drug-resistant
+flock or in a management group is no longer recommended due to the widespread existence of drug-resistant

-should be conducted to determine which anthelmintics are effective
+should be conducted to determine which dewormers are effective

 When a ewe experiences an abortion, she should be isolated from

 the rest of the flock.
-The dead fetus(es), placenta, and fetal
+The dead fetues, placenta, and fetal

 tissues should be removed immediately and buried or composted.